IK8933/Mongodb/README.md

 - git push origin <your branch>

 ## Tests
-- Follow the video for testing the functionality of the project:
+- You can follow this video to see how to test the API functionality: https://github.com/IK8933/Mongodb/blob/main/Assets/%5Bcopy%5D%20Social%20media%20MongoDB%20.webm

 ## Questions
-For any questions, please contact me at:
+For any questions, feel free to reach out:
 -GitHub: [IK8933](https://github.com/IK8933)
 -Email: [iankessack1989@gmail.com](mailto:iankessack1989@gmail.com).